MagicMantis/ProjectJamesson/readme.md

 - Create interface for getting stock info from Robinhood
 - Setup scheduled snapshots of stock info
 - Get correct list of stocks
+- Fix project runtimes to match trading hours
+- Switch scheduler to Background and clean up times
+- Make it try to run plan_day() at startup in case of restart